847.501.2020

 Mind-Eye Institute Changes Way Megan ‘Sees,’ Responds to Her World

 Megan Davenport was tired of “living life in pain.”
-She had struggled with chronic migraine headaches for 15 years — since age 9, seen a variety of health professionals, undergone botox injections, and been on and off a host of different medications.
+She had struggled with chronic migraine headaches for 15 years — since age 9, seen a variety of health professionals, undergone Botox injections, and been on and off a host of different medications.
 But it was a family friend’s suggestion the source of the headaches might be Megan’s eyes that prompted a call to the Mind-Eye Institute and put Megan on a path to relief.

 “The headaches had been getting worse since college,” says Megan, now in her mid-20s.
 “They were occurring almost every day and lasting anywhere from five hours to 72 hours.
 I could not keep going like this.”